Government Policy Director, Nuclear AMRC

-Chris joined the Government Office for Science in September 2019, developing science systems and capability across the UK government - making the best use of science to support government objectives.
+Chris Pook is the Government Policy Director at the Nuclear Advanced Manufacturing Research Centre (Nuclear AMRC).
+Prior to his current position, Chris was a Deputy Director at the Government Office for Science from September 2019, developing science systems and capability across the UK government and making the best use of science to support government objectives.

 Chris has worked for the UK government since 1993, holding a variety of posts, often with a strong technology and innovation element.
 He worked for successive trade, energy and employment Ministers for two years before going to BG plc on secondment for two years to support international business development.
 Chris was posted to the British Embassies in Washington and Tokyo where he worked as Science Counsellor.
 Chris had experience leading the Green Economy team in the Department of Business, working closely with energy intensive industries, nuclear and offshore wind sectors; before moving to the Digital Economy Unit where he was briefly responsible for infrastructure and telecommunications policy.